Best VPN 2023: keep your web browsing safe from prying eyes

 How I’m testing

 My test computer is a Samsung Galaxy Book 2 360, which I have hardwired, using a Plugable 2.5GbE USB-C adapter, into an unmanaged network switch plugged straight into my router.
-While I do some testing on my primary machine, a 2021 M1 iMac, most people still use Windows-based machines, so it makes sense to gather my numbers there.
+While I do some testing on my primary machine, a 2021 M1 iMac most people still use Windows-based machines, so it makes sense to gather my numbers with the Samsung laptop.

 A disclaimer